 Program Houses – or themed residence halls – offer the chance to develop and immerse yourself in interests within an engaging community of residents and out-of-house members.
 These close-knit communities have a high level of involvement, with regular events, programming, and outreach opportunities, often in collaboration with related academic departments.

-To apply to live in a Program House for the 2022-2023 academic year you just list the houses you're interested in as preferences when you complete the housing application.
-You'll be asked to write a few sentences explaining your choices.
+To apply to live in a Program House for the 2023-2024 academic year you just list the houses you're interested in as preferences when you complete the housing application.
+You'll be asked to acknowledge that you have reviewed and understand the program house mission.
 It's an easy process.

 To learn more about each Program House, read the details on their websites, and their CampusGroups communities pages, listed below!
 (CampusGroups is the software platform Cornell uses for student organizations and community events.)